near/near-cli-rs/README.md

 ## Install

-Download pre-compiled version of near-cli for your OS from the [Releases page](https://github.com/near/near-cli-rs/releases/) or install it with `cargo` if you have [Rust](https://rustup.rs) installed on your computer:
+Download pre-compiled version of `near` CLI for your OS from the [Releases page](https://github.com/near/near-cli-rs/releases/) or install it with `cargo` if you have [Rust](https://rustup.rs) installed on your computer:

 ```bash
 $ cargo install near-cli-rs